cyber-duckie/proxmox-vpn-stream/README.md

 # Hardened Home Server Setup (Proxmox + VPN Streaming + Modular LXC Stack)
-1. Overview
+1. 📦 Overview

-This project documents a hardened, all-round home server I built as a gift.
+This project documents a hardened, media streaming server that uses Stremio which I built as a gift.
 The system is designed for security, modularity, and expandability, using Proxmox VE as the hypervisor.

-It includes:
+In it's current configuration, it runs:

-A dedicated VPN LXC that acts as a secure, routed gateway
+--> 📡 VPN LXC – Runs ProtonVPN-CLI / WireGuard and acts as a gateway.

-A Stremio Server LXC, running Stremio via Docker and routing all outbound traffic through the VPN
+--> 📺 Stremio LXC – Runs the Stremio server, sending all outbound traffic through the VPN container.

+Network routing is handled using policy-based routing, iptables, and Proxmox container configuration.

 A future-proof architecture that allows adding LXC containers for Home Assistant, Frigate, and other home-automation services

 The goal of the project was to build a privacy-focused streaming and automation environment that can grow over time without compromising security.

+This Github Project aims to give others a guide on how to setup such a streaming server and for myself as a repository to copy the code if i want to replicate this server for other relatives with ease without having to rebuild and reconfigure everything from scratch.

 2. Architecture Diagram (ASCII)
 ```